AbyTed/Locked/CONTRIBUTING.md

 ## License

 By contributing to Locked, you agree that your contributions will be licensed under the MIT License.
-See [LICENSE](../LICENSE) for details.
+See [LICENSE](LICENSE) for details.

 ## Contact

-If you have any questions or need further assistance, please contact us at locked.support@example.com.
+If you have any questions or need further assistance, please contact us at mylignets@gmail.com.

 ---